Living in Danger: Music video

 The accompanying music video for "Living in Danger" was directed by Swedish-based director Matt Broadley and shot in Kungsträdgårdens tunnelbana, an underground metro station in Stockholm, Sweden in September 1994.
-It was A-listed on France's MCM in December 1994 and later published on Ace of Base's official YouTube channel in January 2015.
-The video had generated more than 24 million views as of December 2022.
+It was A-listed on France's MCM in December 1994 and later published on Ace of Base's official YouTube channel in 2015.
+The video had generated more than 33 million views as of July 2025.
 Broadley had previously directed the videos for "All That She Wants", "Happy Nation" and "Don't Turn Around".

 The video of "Living in Danger" opens with the four members of Ace of Base, each of them following one of four people into the underground metro.
 These are a priest, a war veteran, a female worker of the station and a woman with paranoia.
 The worker sits in the ticket booth watching the busy people passing by, as if no one really noticed her.
-On the metro carriage, the paranoic woman looks at the war veteran (who is seen, in flashbacks, during the war being blessed by the priest, who is actually on the same carriage) by the mirror.
+On the metro carriage, the paranoid woman looks at the war veteran (who is seen, in flashbacks, during the war being blessed by the priest, who is actually on the same carriage) by the mirror.
 Then she runs off the train as soon as it reaches the station, scared.
 In her haste, she falls over behind the ticket office.
 The station worker helps her up and offers her some coffee.
 When both men leave the train, the veteran recognizes the priest and the two begin talking, cheerfully.
-At the end of the video we see Joker and Buddha leaving the metro station together.
+At the end of the video, Joker and Buddha leave the metro station together.
 Linn and Jenny are standing together on the metro.

 One of the people used a Game Boy in the video.